top of page

 Employee Records Exemption

-Collection of Personal and/or Sensitive Information
+Collection, Use and Disclosure of Personal and/or Sensitive Information

 Titan Partners may also collect, hold, use and/or disclose information if consent is obtained, or if required or authorised under law.
+There may also be circumstances where we ae required by law to collect, hold, use and disclose personal information (e.g. to comply with legally enforceable information disclosure requirements and to comply with legal obligations to identify our clients).

 The information Titan Partners collects about you depends on the nature of your dealings with the company and what you choose to share with us.
 The information we collect may include: